2called-chaos/remid/README.md

 You may take inspiration from my scripts, take a look here: https://gist.github.com/2called-chaos/0390bfdf1be577f3dd2e6bbaa281e3d6

+Most of them are currently also included in the demo project folder.

 ## Docs / remid.rb

 Take a look at the [demo project](https://github.com/2called-chaos/remid/tree/master/_demo_project) in this repository.
 It contains a lot of documented examples of the options and syntax.
-I recommend compiling it and look what it generates.
+The `_datapack` folder contains the compiled output so you can see and compare how things work.

 ## Why is X so weird?